Swimming and Athletics communities partner on second annual Sealand Aquathlon

-The 2019 Cayman Islands Aquatic Sports Association (CIASA) and 345 Athletics Club partnered once again Saturday (6 April) for the second annual Sealand Aquathlon.
-A mix of two-athlete relays and individual tackled the course which included an 800-metre swim out of Governors Beach followed by a two-mile run down West Bay Road.
-Organizers say it’s aim is to create competition for both youth swimmers and runners in a fun day of competition.
+Cayman Islands Aquatic Sports Association (CIASA) and 345 Athletics Club partnered once again Saturday (6 April) for the second annual Sealand Aquathlon.
+A mix of two-athlete relays and individual competitors tackled the course which included an 800-metre swim out of Governors Beach followed by a two-mile run down West Bay Road.
+Organizers say it’s aim was to create a dynamic event for both youth swimmers and runners in a fun day of competition.

 “There’s only one other event like this, and it’s the stroke and stride,” said 345 Athletics Club Head Coach Derek Larner.
 “It’s a nice, fast event.
 Our young athletes love these short, fast, sprint-type events.”